timholy/SnoopCompile.jl/docs/src/snoopi_deep_analysis.md

 ```

 This is useful if you want to analyze a method via [`ascend`](@ref ascend-itrig).
-Method-based triggers, which may aggregate many different individual triggers, are particularly useful mostly because tools like Cthulhu show you the inference results for the entire MethodInstance, allowing you to fix many different inference problems at once.
+`Method`-based triggers, which may aggregate many different individual triggers, are particularly useful mostly because tools like [Cthulhu.jl](https://github.com/JuliaDebug/Cthulhu.jl) show you the inference results for the entire `MethodInstance`, allowing you to fix many different inference problems at once.

 ### Trigger trees